rails/rails/guides/source/action_mailer_basics.md

 end
 ```

+### `after_deliver`

-* You could use an `after_deliver` to record the delivery of the message.
-It
+You could use an `after_deliver` to record the delivery of the message.
+It also
-  also allows observer/interceptor-like behaviors, but with access to the full
+allows observer/interceptor-like behaviors, but with access to the full mailer
-  mailer context.
+context.

 ```ruby
 class UserMailer < ApplicationMailer